sebva/PersonalWebsite/index.md

 I hope that you will find what you are looking for on this website.

 Below, you will find an up-to-date list of the scientific articles that I (co-)authored.
-Underneath follows a list of less formal projects that I realized.

 Finally, you will find a contact form at the bottom of the page.